swagatchand98/CareConnect-Backend/docs/s3-integration.md

 # AWS S3 Integration for Media Storage

-This document provides information on how the AWS S3 integration works in the Caregiving application for storing images, videos, and documents.
+This document provides information on how the AWS S3 integration works in the care-connect application for storing images, videos, and documents.

 ## Overview